c0de-fox/dotfiles/README.md

 This is the primary branch.
 It includes changes that should be included in most, if not all of the different configurations that may result of different system use.

-For now, there is the master and macos
+For now, there are the master, macos and workpc branches.

-The macos branch is mostly athestic changes and plugins chosen for my macbook.
+The workpc branch contains a lot of configuration from a base Manjaro install